e-mail: bok@dhit.pl

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Health risk arising from small pieces of magnets pose a threat, if swallowed, which is crucial in the aspect of protecting young children.
-Furthermore, small elements of these devices can complicate diagnosis after entering the body.
+• Potential hazard arising from small pieces of magnets can be dangerous, when accidentally ingested, which is crucial in the aspect of protecting young children.
+It's also worth noting that miniscule components of these devices can hinder the diagnostic process when they are in the body.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.